ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 #### <span class="smallcaps">Highlight 9: Land use</span>

 >
 >Land transformations are not included as elementary flows in the FEDEFL.
 Transformations are an activity and should be modeled as a process with land inputs.
-Only land occupations are elementary flows in teh FEDEFL and are named based on the land types.
+Only land occupations are elementary flows in the FEDEFL and are named based on the land types.
 All land occupation should have units of area*time.
 Any land flows that do not have such units are not in compliance with FEDEFL nomenclature.
 ####

 #### <span class="smallcaps">Highlight 10: Identifying and Formatting ‘Element or Compound’s and ‘Groups of Chemicals’</span>